waseemingly/tp/docs/UserGuide.md

 * Not specifying the `DATE_JOINED` will automatically use today's date as the date joined.
 * `NAME` cannot be the same as another existing developer's name in the address book.
 Checks are case-insensitive.
 * If specified, `PROJECT_NAME` should be the exact name of an existing project.
-* Note that for `RATING` values that not in increments of 0.5 (eg. 3.2 or 3.8 instead of 3.0 or 3.5), the decimal portion may not be reflected as clearly in the coloured stars.
+* Note that for `RATING` values that are not in increments of 0.5 (eg. 3.2 or 3.8 instead of 3.0 or 3.5), the decimal portion may not be reflected as clearly in the coloured stars.

 Example of usage: `add-developer n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/Developer pr/AndroidApp pr/CustomWebsite s/4500 d/11-11-2023 g/johng rt/3`

 * Adds a new developer `John Doe` with the respective details, who is assigned to the projects `AndroidApp` and `CustomWebsite`, given that they already exist in the address book.

 When command succeeds, CLI shows: